C0ntra99/belch/README.md

 git clone https://github.com/C0ntra99/belch
 cd belch
 ```
-Since there is no requirements.txt yet you might run into some dependency issues, just keep running it and instal all the missing depencies.

 If both python 2.7 and 3.6 are installed on your system please run this

 ```
+pip2 install -r requirements.txt
 python2 belch.py -h
 ```
 Otherwise run

 ```
-python belch.py -h
+pip install -r requirements.txt python belch.py -h
 ```

 If all goes well you should be presented with the usage page.
+If not check the following things:
+* You are using pip2 and python2
+* Maybe I forgot a dependency, just install manually
+* Make sure you have the right permission to run these commands, if not run as sudo

 ## Using belch